pharo-iot/PharoThings/README.md

   repository: 'github://pharo-iot/PharoThings/src';
   load: 'RemoteDev'
 ```
-Connect to running Raspberry image from playground:
+Connect to remote Pharo running on Raspberry from playground:
 ```Smalltalk
 remotePharo := TlpRemoteIDE connectTo: (TCPAddress ip: #[193 51 236 167] port: 40423)
 ```
 Notice that you should know IP address of your Raspberry and port where running Pharo is waiting for remote IDE connection.
+In this example we used port 40423 to run server on Raspberry.

-Then inspect the board:
+Now inspect the board:
 ```Smalltalk
 remoteBoard := remotePharo evaluate: [ RpiBoardBRev1 current].
 remoteBoard inspect